-FMLA is one of the most common laws under which new mothers and parents receive unpaid, job-protected time off after the birth of a new child.
-FMLA protects employees’ jobs such that they may return to their former employer after a period of what is typically called maternity or paternity leave.
-The details of FMLA are important for all new parents planning ton taking unpaid time off care-taking of a new baby and we try to answer some of the most commonly asked questions and provide links to resources (like FMLA forms), below.
+FMLA protects employees rights such that they may return to their former employer after a period of what is typically called maternity or paternity leave.
+The details of FMLA are important for all new parents planning on taking an unpaid leave in order to care for a new baby, and we try to answer some of the most commonly asked questions and provide links to resources (like FMLA forms) below.

 Note: we are not attorneys but have compiled the basic facts from publicly available resources available at the U.S. Department of Labor’s website on FMLA.

 What is FMLA?

-The Family and Medical Leave Act is a federal law that may provide you with unpaid, job-protected time off from work for up to 12 weeks if you’re unable to work because you or a close family member has a serious health issue (including having a new baby).
-It does not typically include bereavement leave, but one of the most common uses of FMLA law is for women who expect to, or need to take maternity leave.
+The Family and Medical Leave Act is a federal law that may provide you with unpaid, job-protected time off from work for up to 12 weeks if you’re unable to work because you or a close family member has a serious health condition (including having a new baby).
+It does not typically include bereavement leave, but one of the most common uses of family and medical leave law is for women who expect to or need to take maternity leave.

 Why Is FMLA Used to Cover Maternity Leave?

-The vast majority of private employers do not offer paid time off for the birth and bonding period after having a baby.
-Currently, no job protections are offered by most private employers as well.
-The federal law, FMLA covers maternity leave because a new baby is a member of your family that requires care-taking.
-Though it is not technically a serious health issue for you to give birth for most healthy normal deliveries, there is still a period of incapacity.
+The vast majority of U.S. private employers do not offer paid parental leave for the birth and bonding period after having a baby.
+Currently, no job protections are offered by most private employers, as well.
+The federal law FMLA covers maternity leave because a new baby is a member of your family that requires care-taking.
+Though it is not technically a serious health condition for you to give birth for most healthy normal deliveries, there is still a period of incapacity.

 Does FMLA Cover Paternity Leave?

-Yes, FMLA is gender neutral and applies to new parents of either gender, including adoptive, foster and legal guardians.
+Yes, FMLA is gender neutral and applies to new parents of either gender, including adoptive, foster care, and legal guardians.
 In fact, there is a growing movement to change the way we refer to this leave to “parental leave,” or the yet-more inclusive “caregiver leave.”